Sash Window Costs: The Ultimate Guide 2023

-Sash windows remain an ever-popular window style for properties throughout the UK.
-Their heritage roots and elegant design features make them an ideal choice for property owners with traditional or older buildings.
-And, with modern variations having been developed in recent years, sash windows can also be fantastic options for modern home and new builds.
+Sash windows remain an ever popular style for properties throughout the UK.
+Their heritage roots and elegant design features make them ideal for property owners with traditional or older buildings.
+And, with modern variations developed in recent years, sash windows can also be fantastic options for modern homes and new builds.

-When considering how much sash windows for your home or property are going to cost, there are a host of factors to take into consideration which will contribute to the overall sash window prices you will be paying.
-While there are some things you may have already thought of, such as the quantity and size, there are in fact many other considerations to understand when weighing up your expenses.
+When considering how much sash windows cost, a host of factors will contribute to the overall price.
+While there are some things you may have already thought of, such as the quantity and size, there are many other considerations to understand when weighing up your expenses.
 As industry leading, authentic timber replicated sash window manufacturer, Roseview’s ultimate guide is a reliable and handy source.

 Restoration or Replacement?

-The cost of a restoration is very different from the cost of a replacement.
-This is because the materials, labour and time involved in each process is very different.
+The cost of a restoration differs from the cost of a replacement.
+This is because the materials, labour and time involved in each process are very different.

-A sash window restoration can vary greatly in cost depending on the amount of work required, but can generally cost anywhere in the region of £300 up to £2000 at the higher end.
-If your sash windows need replacement cords or need to be draught-proofed, the cost of the restoration can increase significantly.
+A sash window restoration can vary greatly depending on the amount of work required, but it can generally cost anywhere in the region of £500 up to the higher end of £2000.
+If your sash windows need significant repairs or upgrade from single to double glazing, the restoration cost will increase significantly.
 This is something to consider when weighing up sash window restoration costs.

-Sash window replacements may be (but often aren’t) a more costly option, and are a better and longer term choice if your old sash windows are beyond the point of repair.
-Old stuck windows can be restored to work properly but can be quite expensive.
-Furthermore, old timber windows shrink and become loose and draughty, which is a difficult problem to fix if they’ve gone too far.
+Sash window replacement costs can be (but often aren’t) a more expensive option.
+This is because they are a better and longer term choice if your outdated sash windows are beyond the point of repair.
+As old timber sash windows shrink and become loose and draughty, it is a difficult problem to fix if they’ve gone too far.

 A good restoration means stripping back decades of paint, replacing and restoring rotten wood and replacing hardware and sash cords.
-You have to consider the process of removing the old single glass, cutting out the frames to glaze in new double glazed units and adding draught-proofing.
-The window then needs to be built back up and repainted.
+You have to consider the process of removing the old single glass, cutting out the frames to fit new double glazed units and adding draught proofing.
+They then need to be reconstructed and repainted.

-A full restoration on a window takes longer than replacing it with a new one and will often be more expensive.
-Then, even when it’s been restored, it will need repainting every five or six years.
+A full restoration takes longer than replacing it with a new one and will often be more expensive.
+Then, even when restored, it will need repainting every five or six years.

 One of the many benefits of replacing sash windows is that many modern designs use uPVC or timber effect uPVC.
 This means that they won’t require repainting, restoration and maintenance work to the same degree as timber.
-Sash window replacement tends to start at around £1000 per window.
+Sash window replacement costs around £1000 per window.
 But, as aforementioned, this is hugely influenced by the following factors.

-A large selection of sash windows available on the market today will be manufactured using either timber or uPVC and double glazing.
-There are positives and negatives, but generally, homeowners will opt for uPVC because it is more convenient, low maintenance and never needs repainting.
+A large selection of sash windows available today will be manufactured using timber or uPVC and double glazing.
+Both sash window materials have positives and negatives, but generally, homeowners will opt for uPVC because it is more convenient, low maintenance and never needs repainting.

-For a uPVC sash window, you could expect to pay around £1000 up to £1500 per window fitted, but this can vary depending on the sash window supplier, installer and the area you live in.
+For a uPVC sash window, you could expect to pay around £1000 to £1500 per window fitted – but this can vary depending on specification, the sash window supplier, installer and the area you live in.

-If you are looking at timber sash window prices, expect to pay around £1500 and upwards per window for softwood, and significantly more for hardwood.
-This cost could look a lot higher depending on the company you choose to purchase your windows from and any other additional costs you may incur as a result of customisation or size.
+If you are looking at timber sash window costs, you can expect to pay a minimum of £1500 and upwards per window for softwood, and significantly more for hardwood.
+This cost could look a lot higher depending on the company you choose to purchase your windows from and any additional costs you may incur due to customisation or size.

 Size and Weight

-Larger windows also require most materials overall.
-It’s always worth checking with a local supplier in your area to get a better idea of how size and weight will influence your sash window prices.
+Larger windows also require the most materials overall.
+It’s always worth checking with a local supplier in your area to understand how size and weight can influence your sash window price.

-The type of glazing in the window can have a big impact on sash window prices.
-This is because certain glass can be heavier or more expensive to produce which changes the overall cost.
+The type of glazing in the window can greatly impact sash window costs.
+This is because certain glass can be heavier or more expensive to produce, which changes the overall price.

-Standard glazing is the lowest cost option and the most popular amongst sash window buyers.
-This is because it is the most common glazing in all sash window designs and is less expensive to produce.
+Standard glazing is the lowest cost option and the most popular, as it is the most common and cost effective glazing in all sash window designs.

-Certain other styles can increase your sash window prices.
+Certain other styles can increase your sash window costs.
 For example, acoustic glass can bring the cost up quite a way.
-This is because noise insulation is achieved by specialised laminated glass, which is thicker, heavier and more expensive to produce.
+This is because noise insulation is achieved by the specialised laminated glass, which is thicker, heavier and more expensive to produce.

 Astragal vs Georgian Bars

-If you are looking for new sash windows, making a decision on the glazing bar arrangements in your windows will be important.
-Most homeowners want to retain the traditional appearance of their property so will often choose an astragal bar arrangement that matches the period of their home.
+If you are looking for new sash windows, deciding on the glazing bar arrangements in your windows will be important.
+Most homeowners want to retain the traditional appearance of their property, so they will often choose an astragal bar arrangement that matches the period of their home.
 For example, choosing a Victorian style for a Victorian house.

-The difference between astragal bars and Georgian bars are that astragal bars are fixed to outside of the glazing on both sides, with an extra bar between the sheets of glass to look like separated panes.
-Georgian bars sit between the glass and gives the impression, from a distance, of a glazing bar grid.
+The difference between astragal bars and Georgian bars is that astragal bars are fixed to the outside of the glazing on both sides, with an extra bar between the sheets of glass to look like separated panes.
+Georgian bars sit between the glass and give the impression, from a distance, of a glazing bar grid.

-Astragal bars provide a far superior aesthetic than Georgian bars, but are more expensive.
-Much more time and effort has to go into cutting, joining and mounting the bars on both sides of the glass, the bars themselves are higher quality and more materials are used.
+Astragal bars provide a far superior aesthetic to Georgian bars but are slightly more expensive.
+Much more time and effort has to go into cutting, joining and mounting the higher quality bars on both sides of the glass.

-Furthermore, the arrangement you choose may impact price.
-For example, in a Georgian arrangement, more astragal bars are required in a Victorian arrangement over a Georgian arrangement.
-Therefore, expect the Victorian style to have lower sash window prices.
+Furthermore, the arrangement you choose may impact the price.
+For example, in a Georgian arrangement, more astragal bars are required for authentic appeal than a Victorian arrangement.
+Therefore, you can expect a lower cost for Victorian sash windows.

-Colour plays a big part in your sash window costs.
+Colour plays a big part in your sash window cost.
 As you might have already assumed, certain colour options and foils can be more expensive than other standard sash window colours.

-You can expect a standard white uPVC window colour to be at the lower end of your sash window prices.
-For other additional colours this will often be around 30% to 50% higher.
-For example, choosing colour bonding can cost around an additional 40% per window.
+You can expect a lower price for a standard white uPVC window colour.
+This will often be around 30% to 50% higher for other additional colours.
+For example, choosing colour bonding can have an additional cost of around 40% per window.

 The finish of the colour can also influence the price, such as woodgrain.
-Our Ultimate Rose sash window can be finished with a chalk matt finish which more closely resembles the traditional appearance of painted timber.
+Our Ultimate Rose sash window can be finished with a chalk matt finish that resembles the traditional appearance of painted timber – without any additional costs.

 Other Customisation Options

-The cost of the installation is likely one of your biggest considerations when it comes to sash window prices.
+The installation cost is likely one of your biggest considerations regarding sash window costs.
 Many installers in your area will likely offer competitive prices, so it is always best to speak to them to get a better idea of installation costs.

-You can assume that the installation costs will largely be influenced by the amount of labour needed.
-Obviously, the number of windows that need installing will be more time consuming and therefore cost more in labour.
+The installation costs will largely be influenced by the amount of labour needed.
+Obviously, the number of windows that need installing will be more time consuming and therefore cost more labour.

-Furthermore, there can be differences depending on whether you are having the windows just fitted or whether you are replacing old windows.
-Having prepared window openings on new builds means that less time will be needed in comparison to the process of removing and replacing sash windows.
-This can make a huge difference to your sash window prices, so it is important to consider.
+Furthermore, there can be differences depending on whether you are having new windows fitted or replacing old windows.
+Having prepared window openings on new builds means less time will be needed compared to removing and replacing sash windows.
+This can significantly affect your sash window cost, so it is important to consider.

-We hope that the above guide has given you a better understanding of how sash window prices are calculated and what sort of factors can influence your overall cost.
+We hope that the above guide has given you a better understanding of how sash window costs are calculated and what factors can influence your overall cost.

-Our sash window visualiser also allows you to design the perfect sash windows for your property, tailored to your chosen colour, hardware and exterior wall type!
-Once you’ve picked out your colours, you can start a quote for your sash window prices based on your preferences.
+Our sash window visualiser also allows you to design the perfect sash windows for your property.
+Tailored to your chosen colour, hardware and exterior wall type.
+Once you’ve picked your colours, you can start a quote for your sash window today!